 - The brothers take charge of Safetytown, a model town designed to teach kids about traffic laws.
-The situation quickly degrades into anarchy, to the point where they get in trouble and have to stop filming there entirely.
+The situation quickly degrades into anarchy, to the point where (and it is stressed this isn't a bit) they get in trouble and have to stop filming there entirely.

 - Griffin (driving around in a tiny car, dragging a police baton along the ground): New Duckberg!
 Come out and PLAAAAY!!

 - Justin: I'm your oldest brother.
 I brought you into this world, I'll take you out.Travis: You did what?Justin: I didn't smother you in your crib.

 "Tarantulas & Travis Did A Hit"